Guide to Byron Bay

 Discover Byron's thriving food scene

 Byron's town centre is home to a host of cafés, serving everything from sinful breakfasts to cold-pressed juices and gelato.
 Travel just a little way out of town and you can delve into a new breed of eateries.
-Visit Three Blue Ducks in Byron, set on a working farm on the outskirts of Byron Bay that's home to heritage-breed pigs, Scottish Highland cattle and chickens.
-Its wholesome menu emphasises local produce in dishes such as house-cured salmon, sticky spiced lamb shoulder and Byron Bay haloumi.
-Book well in advance for the degustation at Fleet, a 22-seat restaurant and wine bar in nearby Brunswick Heads that has garnered serious acclaim on Australia's culinary scene.
+Visit Three Blue Ducks in Byron, set on a working farm on the outskirts of town that's home to heritage-breed pigs, Scottish Highland cattle and chickens.
+Its wholesome menu emphasises local produce in dishes such as house-cured salmon and sticky spiced lamb shoulder.
+Hit up happy hour at The Mez Club, a breezy cocktail bar and restaurant, before enjoying a degustation at Fleet.
+This pared-back restaurant is a popular dinner spot, so book well in advance.
 For a taste of the region's diverse flavours, visit the 300-stall Byron Bay Community Market, held on the first Sunday each month.

 Get your heart racing